Alarm-Siren/Laravel-Auth-Bridge/README.md

-BridgeBB for Laravel 4.2 and PhpBB 3.1.3
+BridgeBB for Laravel 4.2 and PhpBB 3.1.3 (BETA)
 ===========

 Allows phpBB3 to use the Laravel Auth driver to create/authenticate accounts.